 Should we be motivated by this?

 If we see a person drowning, we should save this person without thought of personal reward.
 I should tell the truth to a shopkeeper even if I never see him again.
-Some things are just inherently right and we should do them for rightness sake.
+Some things are just inherently right and we should do them for rightness sake reward or no reward.